harshitjaiswal27/TENTnTREK/README.md

-# YelpCamp-2020
+# TENTnTREK
-YelpCamp is a website where users can create and review campgrounds.
+TENTnTREK is a website where users can create and review campgrounds.
 In order to review or create a campground, you must have an account.
-This project was part of Colt Steele's web dev course on udemy.

 This project was created using Node.js, Express, MongoDB, and Bootstrap.
 Passport.js was used to handle authentication.